2013 Atlantic hurricane season

 The 2013 Atlantic hurricane season was a well below average Atlantic hurricane season in terms of the number of hurricanes and ACE.
-It was the first since 1994 with no major hurricanes, Category 3 or higher on the Saffir–Simpson scale, and the first in the satellite era where no hurricanes reached Category 2 strength.
-Altogether, the season produced 15 tropical cyclones, of which all but one became a named storm.
+It was the first since 1994 with no major hurricanes, Category 3 or higher on the Saffir–Simpson scale, and the first since 1972 where no hurricanes reached Category 2 strength.
+Altogether, the season produced 15 tropical cyclones, of which all but one became a nameable storm.
 The season officially began on June 1, and ended on November 30.
 These dates historically describe the period in each year when most tropical cyclogenesis occurs in the North Atlantic and are adopted by convention.
 The first storm of the season, Andrea, developed on June 5, while the last, an unnamed subtropical storm, dissipated on December 7.
 Throughout the year, only two storms, Humberto and Ingrid, reached hurricane strength; this was the lowest seasonal total since 1982.

 The season's overall impact was minimal; although 15 tropical cyclones developed, most were weak or remained at sea.
 Tropical Storm Andrea killed four people after making landfall in Florida and moving up the East Coast of the United States.
 In early July, Tropical Storm Chantal moved through the Windward Islands, causing one fatality, but minimal damage overall.
 Tropical storms Dorian and Erin and Hurricane Humberto brought only squally weather to the Cape Verde Islands.
 Mexico, where Hurricane Ingrid, Tropical Depression Eight, and tropical storms Barry and Fernand all made landfall, was the hardest hit; Ingrid alone caused at least 32 deaths and $1.5 billion (2013 USD) in damage.
 (Note: All damage figures are in 2013 USD, unless otherwise noted.)
 In early October, Karen brought showers and gusty winds to the central Gulf Coast of the United States, before impacting the U.S. East Coast as a long-lived nor'easter.

 All major forecasting agencies predicted an above-average season.
-All reduced their seasonal predictions in early August, but even the revised predictions were too high.
+All reduced their seasonal predictions in early August; however, even the revised predictions were too high.
 The lack of activity was primarily caused by an unexpected significant weakening of the Atlantic Ocean thermohaline circulation between winter and spring.
-This resulted in continuation of the spring weather pattern over the Atlantic Ocean, with strong vertical wind shear, mid-level moisture, and atmospheric stability, which suppressed tropical cyclogenesis.
+This resulted in continuation of the spring weather pattern over the Atlantic Ocean, with decreased mid-level moisture and increased vertical wind shear and atmospheric stability, which suppressed tropical cyclogenesis.